Open Championship Qualifying Criteria Broken Down

 Similar to U.S. Open qualifying, a select number of spots in the Final Qualifiers are assigned to each Regional Qualifier, and those players join the players who have already secured spots directly in the Final Qualifiers.
 The top three finishers in each of the four Final Qualifiers earn a spot in the Open Championship.

-Amateur golfers who join the professionals attempting to qualify must have a World Handicap System handicap index of 4.0 or less.
+Amateur golfers who join the professionals attempting to qualify must have a World Handicap System handicap index of 0.0 or better.

 British Open Exemptions